 St. Louis Gooey Butter Cake is a yeast bread topped with the namesake ‘gooey’ layer.
-Walk away from the cake mix and try this legacy treat instead!
+Walk away from anything made with a cake mix and try this original treat instead!

 My Grandparents lived in the most charming little home on St. Louis South Side.
 Through the magic of Google Maps I was able to find their home and it’s funny how it seemed SO much larger to me as a girl but the influence of that woman, the sweetness she always showed me and the experience of spending time in her kitchen were huge.